-This policy should be read in conjunction with our behaviour, child protection and safeguarding policies.
+This policy should be read in conjunction with our Relationships and Behaviour Regulation, Child Protection and Safeguarding policies.

 Minimising the Need to Use Reasonable Force

 As a school we are firmly committed to creating a calm and safe environment which minimises the risk of incidents arising that might require the use of reasonable force.